Discover Botswana : Current issues

 A healthy economy?

 When Botswana gained independence in 1966, the country was economically underdeveloped.
 Ranked among the world's poorest nations, it had attracted little interest from the British administration, which had neglected this part of the continent during the eighty-five years of its protectorate.
 The country had neither infrastructure nor industry, and very few citizens were qualified, educated or trained for high office.
 From agricultural production to building materials, it was also highly dependent on South Africa for almost all its needs.
-However, a quarter of a century later, thanks to the discovery of diamonds on its territory, the situation became very different: cities and industrial complexes sprang up on the eastern edge of the country, the standard of living of every citizen was suddenly raised and the economy experienced spectacular growth.
+However, a quarter of a century later, thanks to the discovery of diamonds on its territory, the situation changed radically: cities and industrial complexes sprang up on the eastern edge of the country, the standard of living of every citizen was suddenly raised and the economy underwent spectacular growth.
 If Botswana is now considered to be Africa's growth champion, this is due in no small part to its genuine political stability and solid currency, but above all to its raw resources and the sheer size of its cattle herd.
 With a GDP per capita of US$ 7,249.8 in 2023, it is one of the richest countries on the continent.
 However, although the fruits of growth are fairly well distributed and invested, the fact remains that almost 20% of the population lives below the poverty line.
 Among other things, the high inflation generated by economic growth makes it difficult for less privileged consumers to acquire basic necessities.

 Diamonds, a fleeting financial windfall